FREMONT — It was never the fanciest theater, but when it came to the latest Hollywood flicks, the Cinedome 8 was all Fremont had.

 Business had not declined in 2008, said one employee, who added that workers were told of the impending closure a month ago.

-Fremont officials were not shocked to
+Fremont officials were not shocked to learn of the closure.

 A few years ago, the owner of theater had discussed redeveloping the site at 39153 Farwell Drive, potentially without a new theater, said Daren Fields, the city's economic development director.